 The probability of default ("PD") of an exposure, both over a 12 month period and over its lifetime, is a key input to the measurement of the ECL allowance.
 Default has occurred when there is evidence that the customer is experiencing significant financial difficulty which is likely to affect the ability to repay amounts due.
 The definition of default adopted by the Company is described in note 1.4 Impairment of financial assets.

-The Company has rebutted the presumption in IFRS 9 that default occurs no later than when a payment is 90 days past due for UK mortgages.
-As a result, approximately £26,914k of UK mortgages were classified as Stage 2 rather than Stage 3 at 31 December 2021.
-The impact on the Company's ECL allowance was not material.
+IFRS 9 contains a rebuttable presumption that default occurs no later than when a payment is 90 days past due which the Company now uses for all its products following changes to the definition of default for UK mortgages on 1 January 2022.
+In addition, other indicators of mortgage default were added including end-of-term payments on past due interest-only accounts and loans considered non-performing due to recent arrears or forbearance, aligning the definition of Stage 3 credit-impaired for IFRS 9 to the CRD IV prudential regulatory definition of default.